Australian Hand Difference Register

-register, and over the last two years has been an integral part in the development of the Australian Hand Difference Register.
+For many years, Aussie Hands advocated for the establishment of a register, and played an integral part in the development of the Australian Hand Difference Register.
 The register commenced in August 2017 and is recording data of children born with a hand difference and/or arm difference.

-The Australian Hand Difference Register aims to:
+The AHDR aims to:

-- find out how many children are born with a hand/arm difference in Australia.
+- find out how many children are born with a hand/arm difference in Australia

 - learn more about possible causes and risk factors

-- gain information to help plan and gain funding for future support services.
+- gain information to help plan services

-- identify possible participants for future research.
+- identify possible participants for future research

 - identify the effects of hand differences on children